 Edward Alfonsin - Personal Retirement Story

-Back in 1996, when there was an early retirement incentive, I thought about the years since I had come to Potsdam back in 1965, thinking I’d be here for two or three years and then move on.
-Little did I imagine how “Would you be willing to serve for just one year as elected faculty secretary?” would become a professional life with my teaching close to sixty different courses along with parallel governance and union life, both of which continue.
+I came to Potsdam back in 1965, thinking I’d be here for two or three years and then move on.
+Little did I imagine how “Would you be willing to serve for just one year as elected faculty secretary?” would launch a professional life; teaching close to sixty different courses along with parallel governance and union life.

 When people ask what I like about retirement, the response is that I enjoy having the opportunity to say “no” and to have a lot more time to think about what I really want to do when I grow up.
 In recent years, with some cancers and bypasses and other medical issues, I’ve added a third—not to let any of this medical stuff interfere with my life.
 My primary care physician here tells me that makes me a good patient.

-After officially retiring, I was asked to stay on as department chair for English and Communication for the spring 1997 semester during a search for an outside chair.
-That semester, our campus employment relations program had a member leave on short notice and I was asked to teach a course in collective bargaining—when I said I didn’t have the academic background, that department chair told me that my experience was more than adequate—a nice compliment.
+After officially retiring in 1996, I was asked to stay on as department chair for English and Communication for the spring 1997 semester during a search for an outside chair.
+At the same time, our campus employment relations program had a member leave on short notice and I was asked to teach a course in collective bargaining.

-Aside from all my campus, union, and governance activities, I have lots of other community and avocational interests.
-Since around 1998, I’ve been operating streetcars at the Halton County Radial Railway in Milton, Ontario, just west of Toronto.
-A few other activities-- locally, I’m secretary of our local model railroad club, serve as a delegate to our local Labor Council, am a member of the Labor Day Solidarity Parade committee, became elected treasurer of the Franklin-St. Lawrence Educators’ Council this year, and am a long-term member of the Lisbon, NY Depot Museum committee.
-Since 1988, I’ve been an officer of the Seaway Valley Prevention Council, an agency working mostly in local schools on alcohol and substance abuse education and similar issues, problems in rural areas like ours as much as in the cities.
+Aside from all my campus, union, and governance activities, I have lots of other community and vocational interests: I’ve been operating streetcars at the Halton County Radial Railway; I’m secretary of our local model railroad club; I serve as a delegate to our local Labor Council; I became elected treasurer of the Franklin-St. Lawrence Educators’ Council; and am a long-term member of the Lisbon, NY Depot Museum committee.
+Plus I’ve been an officer of the Seaway Valley Prevention Council, an agency working mostly in local schools on alcohol and substance abuse education.